Alejandro Tobar

-Alejandro Andrés Tobar Vargas (born 4 June 1976) is a Chilean former professional footballer who played as a forward for clubs in Chile and Asia.
+Alejandro Andrés Tobar Vargas (born 4 June 1976) is a Chilean former professional footballer who played as an attacking midfielder.

 Career

-A product of O'Higgins youth system in his hometown, Tobar stayed with the club until 2000 and got promotion to the 1999 Primera División, alongside players such as Mauricio Dinamarca, Roberto González, Iván Sepúlveda, Mario Núñez, among others.
+A product of O'Higgins youth system in his hometown, Tobar stayed with the club until 2000 and got promotion to the 1999 Primera División, alongside players such as Mauricio Dinamarca, Roberto González, Darío Gálvez, Iván Sepúlveda, Mario Núñez, among others.
 In the first half 1997, he played on loan at Palestino.

 In Chile, he also played for Deportes Puerto Montt (2001) and Deportes La Serena (2001–02).

 Then, he moved to Asia and played mainly in Indonesia.
 In 2004 he joined Persib Bandung, coinciding with his compatriots Claudio Lizama, Julio Lopez, Angelo Espinosa and the coach Juan Páez.
 He also played for PSMS Medan (2005–06), Persikab Bandung (2008–2010) and Persikabo Bogor (2013), where he coincided with Julio Lopez again.
 As a member of PSMS Medan, he won the 2005 Piala Emas Bang Yos (Gold Cup Bang Yos), alongside his compatriots Luis Hicks and Mario Quiñones.

 In 2007, he had a stint with the Bruneian club DPMM FC in the Malaysia Super League.